 After Helen’s father Nicholas Power was lost at sea (having been captured by a British fleet during the War of 1812) her mother Anna Marsh Power purchased this rather large home at (then) 76 Benefit Street in Providence for her and her three daughters.
 It was a two-family at that time, and the Powers occupied the south half (the left half, not the lower half) of the house, sharing the other half with a man named Samuel Hamlin and his family.
 It served as an adequate nest for the ladies until Mrs. Power’s oldest daughter, Rebecca Power, married William Staples in 1821 and moved into a home with him just up the road.
 It was shortly after this in 1824 that Sarah Helen would begin a long four year engagement with a law student from Brown University, John Winslow Whitman, finally marrying him in 1828.
 She fled her home in Providence to live with him in Boston, leaving her mother and mentally ill younger sister Susan at home.
-Unfortunately, Sarah Helen Whitman returned home a widow in 1833 after John Whitman died from complications from a cold.
-Anna Power and her two daughters, Sarah and Susan, lived in the Benefit Street home until Anna Power’s death in 1858.
-Helen then took full responsibility for her younger sister Susan.
-Shortly after this, Helen moved her and her sister into a smaller house at 37 Benevolent Street.
+Unfortunately for Sarah Helen Whitman, she returned home a widow in 1833 after John Whitman died after complications from a cold.
+Anna Power and her two daughters, Sarah and Susan, lived in this house on Benefit Street until Anna Power’s death in 1858.
+Helen then took full responsibility for her younger sister Susan, and the pair moved into a smaller house at 37 Benevolent Street.
 This Benefit Street house is owned today by the Episcopal church, and has been made into four separate apartment units.